 The work Gilbert Carpenter Jr. did in helping to rescue for the world the hundreds of items which Truth alone can assess, will never be hidden.
-Mrs. Eddy wrote: "Discerning the rights of man, we cannot fail to foresee the doom of all oppression . . .
-God made man free."
-(29)
+"Discerning the rights of man, we cannot fail to foresee the doom of all oppression . . .
+God made man free" (S&H 227:14).